 Short-term Rentals will no longer be allowed in R-1 and R-2 neighborhoods, with the exception of owner-occupied STRs where the owner is present during the rental.
 No new permits will be issued in R-1 and R-2.
 Existing STRs in these residential zones will be phased out by December 31, 2019.
 The new ordinance went into effect on January 13, 2018.
 Read more…

 Jim Kane presents A Conceptual Vision for Palm Desert 2025

-1. A consolidated, stand-alone, 4-year Cal.
-State-Palm Desert occupies the site at Cook and Frank Sinatra.
-The offered curriculum has been designed to attract and educate the workforce required by companies considering locating here.
-(Creative Funding Vehicle Required).
+1. A consolidated, standalone, 4-year Cal State Palm Desert campus sits at Cook and Frank Sinatra.
+The offered curriculum is designed to educate the workforce and entice businesses to relocate to our area.

-2. All technical and vocational courses not requiring a baccalaureate degree are offered through, or coordinated by College of the Desert.
+2. All technical and vocational courses not requiring a baccalaureate degree are offered through College of the Desert.
 Read more…